 Research Projects or Work-based Learning and Assessment

-The course will also provide a clear foundation for a range of key professions within the construction industry.
-The course is particularly useful in providing a transition between A Levels and National Levels to a degree programme of study.
+The course also provides a strong foundation for a range of key professions within the construction industry.
+It is particularly useful in providing a transition between A Levels and National Levels to a degree programme of study.
 Evidence of the Construction Industry Council’s Common Learning Outcomes is paramount to your success in this course.

 There are opportunities for field trips to construction sites around the Midlands and specialist seminars.
 This is particularly important if you are from a non-building background.
 For the award of the HNC, you must pass the four core units plus four other units, making eight in total.

-Guided by our expert staff, you’ll study units to help you in your work role as either ‘Design’ or ‘Production’.
-The Design stream consists of Architectural, Building Control, Building Surveying and Property and Construction students.
+Guided by our expert staff, you’ll study units to help you in your work role in either ‘Design’ or ‘Production’.
+The Design stream consists of Architectural, Building Control, and Building Surveying students.
 The Production stream consists of Quantity Surveying and Construction Management students.
-You’ll study three core units: Design Principles and Application, Science and Materials, Management Principles and Applications, and Group Project.
-You’ll also study specialist areas such as Technology and Law and Contract, selecting second year modules with your role in mind.
+You’ll study four core units: Design Principles and Application, Science and Materials, Construction and Maintenance of Buildings and Law and Contract.

-Studying three core units and one specialist unit, you’ll gain more in-depth knowledge.
-You’ll be required to produce a portfolio of evidence for your learning.
-You’ll also take part in a group project, developing your teamwork, something Harvir Singh found invaluable: “It brings into reality what would be expected of professionals in the construction industry in work based situations and shows the importance of communication and teamwork.”
+In Year 2, you will study three core units: Management Principles and Application, Health Safety and Welfare and a group project.
+The group project will develop your teamwork skills, something Harvir Singh found invaluable: “It brings into reality what would be expected of professionals in the construction industry in work based situations and shows the importance of communication and teamwork.”

 Luke was impressed with the practical elements of his HNC course.

-He was awarded the Thomas Vale Prize for Outstanding Student of the Year and he believes it was a great acknowledgement of how students can succeed with this practical approach.
+He was awarded the Thomas Vale Prize for Outstanding Student of the Year and he believes the award acknowledges how students can succeed with this practical approach.